scala/docs.scala-lang/conduct.md

 ## No Job Postings

-The Scala forums does not allow job listings to be posted to the mailing lists.
-While we're all *very* glad to see more and more Scala jobs, we'd prefer if these listings were kept in more appropriate forums.
+Job listings are not allowed on the mailing lists.
+While we're all *very* glad to see more and more Scala jobs, please confine these listings to more appropriate forums.